bokeh/bokeh/sphinx/source/docs/dev_guide/creating_issues.rst

 ready.
 This will help with reaching a decision on your proposed feature as quickly as possible:

+Title
+    Add a short, descriptive title for your feature request.
+The form field already contains ``[FEATURE] ``, add your title after that.

+Description of the problem you'd like solved
+    A clear and concise description of what problem you would like to solve with the suggested feature..

-Describe the solution you'd like
+Description of the solution you'd like
     A clear and concise description of what you want to happen.

-Describe alternatives you've considered
+Description of alternatives you've considered
     A clear and concise description of any alternative solutions or features you've considered.